Azure/bicep-registry-modules/avm/ptn/deployment-script/import-image-to-acr/README.md

 - Required: Yes
 - Type: string

-### Parameter: `existingManagedIdentityResourceGroupName`

-For an existing Managed Identity, the Resource Group it is located in.
-Default is the current resource group.
-Required if `useExistingManagedIdentity` is `true`.
-Defaults to the current resource group.

-- Required: No
-- Type: string
-- Default: `[resourceGroup().name]`

-### Parameter: `existingManagedIdentitySubId`

-For an existing Managed Identity, the Subscription Id it is located in.
-Default is the current subscription.
-Required if `useExistingManagedIdentity` is `true`.
-Defaults to the curent subscription.

-- Required: No
-- Type: string
-- Default: `[subscription().subscriptionId]`

 ### Parameter: `managedIdentityName`

 Name of the Managed Identity resource to create.
-Required if `useExistingManagedIdentity` is `true`.
+Required if `managedIdentities` is `null`.
 Defaults to `id-ContainerRegistryImport`.

 - Required: No
 - Type: string
-- Default: `'id-ContainerRegistryImport'`

 ### Parameter: `cleanupPreference`